-1) Determine if there is a gap in the IA personnel sourcing system

-This objective will require a more subjective approach to the topic and not simply the results of the inspection team's personal observations.
-The opinions of leaders and personnel officers will certainly matter in terms of measuring the effectiveness in both their minds and the minds of the inspection team's members.
+1) Determine if there is a gap in the IA personnel sourcing system their minds and the minds of the inspection team's members.
 This evaluation approach relies more on analytical thought and less on following a prescribed performance measure or standard.
 Objectives phrased in this manner suggest that several standards (regulations, policies, etc.) apply to this objective.